TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Not a significant issue, though.
 I simply mix up a batch in my pump sprayer as and when I need it.

 Pre-emergent weed killers are used before the weed seeds have had a chance to sprout.
-Once a pre-emergent weed killer is in the ground, it will kill everything (weeds, flowers, plants, grass, etc.), so caution is needed.
+Once a pre-emergent weed killer is in the ground, it kills everything (weeds, flowers, plants, grass, etc.), so caution is needed.

 Post-emergent herbicide is used directly on established weeds.

-Many of the best organic weed killers are nonselective, so avoid using them on flower beds, vegetable gardens, or lawns.
+Most natural weed killers are non-selective and kill any plant they touch.
+Avoid using them on flower beds, vegetable gardens, or lawns.

 Most organic weed control products are pretty basic when it comes to their ingredients.
 They're simply a combination of saltwater, vinegar, eugenol (from raw clove oil), and soap.

 Surfactants are found in post-emergent weed killers.
-Their job is to help break down the waxy counting of weed foliage to allow the herbicides to kill the weeds more quickly.
+Their job is to help break down the waxy coating of weed foliage to allow the herbicides to kill the weeds more quickly.

 In chemical herbicides, the surfactant can be a range of different chemicals.